Somyamaru/ecommerce-website/README.md

-This is a responsive frontend e-commerce website built using HTML, CSS, and JavaScript.
+This is a responsive frontend jewellery store website built using HTML, CSS, and JavaScript.